 - Best gay hotel: The Paradise Peak (formerly: Villa Rainbow)

 Very safe!
 This unique Caribbean island is split between two very gay friendly European nations: France and the Netherlands.
-The Northern part is French domain and referred to as “Saint Martin”.
+The Northern part is the French domain and is referred to as “Saint Martin”.
 The South is part of the Dutch Caribbean and is called “Sint Maarten”.
 Because of its unusual territorial situation, LGBTQ equality standards differ between the north and south sections.
-The north legalised homosexuality in 1791 and gay marriage in 2013, in line with French law.
-In the south, homosexuality was never considered a crime in the first place, but unlike its parent country, the Netherlands, Sint Maarten is yet to legalise gay marriage.
+The north legalized homosexuality in 1791 and gay marriage in 2013, in line with French law.
+In the south, homosexuality was never considered a crime in the first place, but unlike its parent country, the Netherlands, Sint Maarten is yet to legalize gay marriage.

 The gay scene of Saint Martin/Sint Maarten

-Our favourite venue in the French part is Eros Club in Marigot, the capital of Saint Martin.
+Our favorite venue in the French part is Eros Club in Marigot, the capital of Saint Martin.
 It’s only open on Saturday nights from 11pm, but it is the place to be if you love a good party.
 There’s a battalion of beautiful male dancers, and the local drag queens are an absolute scream.
 Down south in Sint Maarten, check out L’Escargot, a restaurant with one of the gayest decors we’ve ever clapped eyes on.
 On Friday nights, the island’s best and brightest cabaret stars put on a fabulous show for diners.
-Once you’re suitably fed, watered and entertained, head over to Bliss, a gay-friendly restaurant and nightclub, to dance the night away under the stars.
+Once you’re suitably fed, watered, and entertained, head over to Bliss, a gay-friendly restaurant and nightclub, to dance the night away under the stars.